-- within the right of way and the County is required to perform cleanup, all work shall cease on the project until cleanup costs are fully paid. - If any work is not in compliance with the plans or permits approved for the project, 9. the Department shall revoke all active permits and recommend that County Code Enforcement provide a written notice or stop work order in accordance with Section 22.52.140 [23.10] of the Land Use Ordinance. - 10.
-All projects involving site disturbance of one acre or greater shall comply with the requirements of the National Pollutant Discharge Elimination System (NPDES).
-The developer shall submit a Notice of intent (NOI) to comply with the General Permi for Construction Activity with the Regional Water Quality Control Board (RWQCB) The developer shall provide the County with the Waste Discharge Identification Number (WDID #) or with verification that an exemption has been granted by RWQCB.
-WDID# 11.
-Person to contact 24 hours a day in the event there is an erosion control sedimentation problem (Storm Water Compliance Officer): NameLocal Phone Number
+10. All projects involving site disturbance of one acre or greater shall comply with the requirements of the National Pollutant Discharge Elimination System (NPDES).
+The developer shall submit a Notice of intent (NOI) to comply with the General Permit for Construction Activity with the Regional Water Quality Control Board (RWQCB).
+The developer shall provide the County with the Waste Discharge Identification Number (WDID #) or with verification that an exemption has been granted by RWQCB.
+WDID No.: \\\\\\ Person to contact 24 hours a day in the event there is an erosion control/sedimentation problem (Storm Water Compliance Officer): Name \\\\\ Local Phone No: \\\\\\

-A.3 TRAFFIC CONTROL NOTES
+A.3 Traffic Control Notes

-- 1. The Project Engineer shall be responsible to assure that the appropriate existing traffic controls remain in place and functional during all construction phases.
+- 1. The Encroachment Permit applicant shall be responsible to assure that the appropriate existing traffic controls remain in place and functional during all construction phases.
 The Contractor shall cover any conflicting signs that exist along the roadway. - 2.
 No work shall commence without the Construction Signs installed and other necessary traffic control devices on site.
 Stationary mounted construction area signs shall be fluorescent orange, using materials from the Caltrans "Prequalified Products List" for Signing and Delineation Materials.
 The list is available at the website of the Caltrans Office Engineer: www.dot.ca.gov/hq/esc/approved\products\list/ - 3.
 No lane closures are permitted on the roads and between the times listed in the Department's "Lane Closure Restriction List."
 No lane closure shall be permitted on Friday afternoon before weekends with Federal legal holidays, on the roads listed.
 Affected streets will be shown in the encroachment permit.
-[The "Lane Closure Restriction List" is provided in Appendix I.] - 4.
+[The "Lane Closure Restriction List" is provided in Appendix K.] - 4.
 At the conclusion of each work day, all paved traveled-way surfaces shall be restored to an all-weather, traversable condition.
 There shall not be a drop-off along the edge of traveled way >0.15 feet.
 "Low Shoulder" signs shall be placed along the traveled way where there is any drop-off.
 Drop-offs >0.15 feet shall require either: - A. Backfilling the drop-off to a minimum 4:1 slope; - B. Providing appropriate steel plates over excavation; - C. Providing temporary concrete railing along the work zone in conformance with the State Standard Plans and Specifications.